Dekeloni2/PokeSlop/README.md

 ## Current State

 The battle system is complete and the teachers are data-driven.
-Three teachers are implemented — **Yakir** (five attacks including a full four-lesson arc), **David** (hexagons, punch) and **Dor Ben Dor** (chess, cloverbyte, boat, napoleon) — alongside a training dummy that teaches the blue/orange dodge rules and a debug "Substitute" used for testing patterns in isolation.
+Three teachers are implemented — **Yakir** (five attacks including a full four-lesson arc), **David** (onion, hexagon, punch, and a song-driven ultimate) and **Dor Ben Dor** (chess, cloverbyte, boat, napoleon) — alongside a training dummy that teaches the blue/orange dodge rules and a debug "Substitute" used for testing patterns in isolation.

 The full loop is wired end to end and the game is functionally complete: main menu → overworld → a classroom door opens a real fight (with locked/spared/killed reactions and prerequisites between teachers) → win or lose → one of eight endings once the run is over, or a revive back into the overworld on defeat.
-The overworld also supports free movement, map transitions, warps, interactables, dialogue, a working elevator between floors, and a shop.
+The overworld also supports free movement, map transitions, warps, interactables, dialogue, a shop, and a **three-floor elevator** connecting the entrance, Tiltan Hall, and Floor 2.

-Still to come is polish rather than functionality: cosmetic touch-ups to the Tiltan Hall map, and an additional Bathroom map, both in progress.
+Two rooms exist purely as side content, built to prove out the `Interactable`/`MapWarp` systems beyond the main path: a **bathroom** off Tiltan Hall with three usable stalls (one of which is just a sign, uselessly), and **Floor 2**, home to a keypad that authoritatively rejects every code you dial into it.
+Both are walk-in-and-explore rather than gated behind progress.
+Tiltan Hall also hides one genuine secret: a wedge of cheese sitting out in plain sight, a leftover placeholder that got a joke about itself and a real 99-HP item instead of being deleted.